langtonhugh/bbc_scrape/README.md

 # bbc_scrape

-Scraping BBC.com's 'most read' table and visualizing what's popular (and for how long).
+Scraping BBC.com's 'most read' table (every 5 minutes) and visualizing what's popular (and for how long).